 Commercial, Industrial, Sourcing Renewables - March 8, 2017 - By Eric Alam

-Making physical renewable power accessible to everyone
+Making physical renewable power accessible to all

 For the end user, electricity has always been about simplicity.
 Flip the switch and the light comes on or the equipment starts.
 At the end of the month, you pay a bill that you may or may not understand and it will keep happening.
 Of course, those involved in producing, buying, selling and moving the electrons to make it happen understand that it is a very complex business.